White Oaks United Church Update – COVID-19

 and so become a blessing

 Be safe.
 Keep well.
 Stay connected.

-Blessings and prayers,
+With love and prayers,

 Sunday morning worship is at 10:25 where we seek to connect God’s ways with our lives through scripture, music and prayer.
 Sometimes with presentations of video, drama, and liturgical dance.